Weird Cat Facts: 8 Reasons Your Cat Likes to Lick You

 1. Licking is a means of social bonding

 Kittens groom each other, and older cats who aren’t related but get along well also spend time grooming one another.
 Often they’ll get the spots that are hard for a cat to reach by themselves, such as the top of the head and inside the ears.
 Exchanging scents through grooming also increases the bond between a pair of cats.
+(One Catster writer documented her attempt at licking her cat back.)

 2. When your cat licks you, she’s paying you a huge compliment